 How does this help BU?

 BU is part of the South Coast Affinity Group – a group of local universities who work together to increase our impact and share ideas.
 The Group has received national recognition for its innovative approach to waste management and means that everything we do at BU can be shared with institutions across the entire region.

-Please contact the Sustainability Team if you have any questions about recycling.
+Please contact the Sustainability Team if you have any questions about our waste management.